Value For Money in The Three Valleys

 Les Menuires (centre, just through the gap in the buildings on the right en route to La Masse) - Very good option for a lunch here on a small sunny terrace.

-Expensive places to avoid include most places around 1850 especially the Verdons snack bar with mad prices and note that the L'Arpasson in Méribel is now charging 50c to use the toilets.
-At least the Panorama at the top of the Saulire Cable Car displays all of its prices right at the entrance (sometimes the view is worth paying for).
-La Soucoupe cheapest main course is €28 for a salad - it is supposed to be good mind...
+Expensive places to avoid include most places around 1850 especially the Verdons snack bar, Nammos, Le Cap Horn, Pilatus and Le Chalet de Pierres with mad prices and note that the L'Arpasson in Méribel is now charging 50c to use the toilets.
+At least the Panorama at the top of the Saulire Cable Car displays all of its prices right at the entrance (sometimes the view is worth paying for) like all restaurants are supposed to.
+La Soucoupe cheapest main course is now €28 for a salad - it is supposed to be good mind...

 Context always needed: